 SVQ Workplace Assessor

-Hamish is a qualified social worker who has been practicing for over twenty five years.
+Hamish is a qualified social worker who has been practicing for nearly thirty years.
 During this time he has worked for local authorities, voluntary agencies and private companies.
 He has worked in a variety of settings both community based projects and residential schools, assessments centres and childrens homes.

 BA Applied Social Studies